beppek/beppek.github.io/02-about.md

 Basically life was pretty shitty.

 These days I love to geek away.
 Programming has grown to be one of my main interests, photography has always been around leading to a deep interest in Photoshop.
 Of course I love to travel, I mean who doesn't?
 I just like to think I'm really cool since I mostly travel completely solo and make friends along the way.
+But I'm obviously just full of myself.

 To stay fit I lace up my shoes, play some floorball and score some goals.